 Private banking can be called a comprehensive solution from public or private financial institutions that offer private management to high-end clients to take care of all their financial needs.
 Meanwhile, wealth management is a broader category that includes optimizing client portfolios.

 There are many advantages that private banking clients can get related to bank services.
 For example, they do not need to queue to get services and complete transactions via telephone through the employees who handle them.
-All of these privileges are indeed part of the facilities that banks provide to their priority clients.
+All of these privileges are indeed part of the facilities that best nationwide banks provide to their priority clients.

 Private Banking vs. Wealth Management: An Overview